Non-Human Identity Observability Platforms: A Comprehensive Guide

 These platforms provide the visibility and control needed to manage NHIs effectively.
 Let's explore what they are and how they work.

 NHI Observability Platforms are specialized tools designed to discover, monitor, and manage non-human identities across your entire IT ecosystem.
 They go beyond traditional Identity and Access Management (IAM) solutions by focusing specifically on the unique characteristics and risks associated with NHIs.
+Key differentiators include their ability to discover and monitor machine-to-machine interactions and their focus on the lifecycle of machine credentials, not just human access.

 Think of them as security cameras for your automated processes, constantly watching and analyzing the behavior of your applications, services, and devices.